michael-michelotti/dotfiles/README.md

 # dotfiles
-record of my configuration files for various tools
+record of my configuration files for various tools starting with vim